dotran/thrift-demo/README.md

 ```

 ###Install
-After installing all the dependencies execute the following in a terminal application/emulator:
+After installing all the dependencies execute the following in a terminal application/emulator: (replace /path/to/demo with the actual folder the repo was cloned)

 ```
 cd /path/to/demo